How to promote your open-source project

 README is the first thing people see when they visit your project.
 Make sure it’s clear and concise.
 At a minimum, it should include:

-- One-sentence description of the project
+- Short tagline or description of the project

-- Demo GIF or screenshot
+- Demo video or screenshot

 - Features of this project